NotARealCaveman/ManifestBuildTool/README.md

 11.23.22: Build Tool is able to ex/import binary files directly into a single block of memory
 12.05.22: Proof of concept for Runtime database
 01.04.23: Fixed leaks for parsing and database export/import
+06.28.25: Archived as part of larger Engine/BuildTool replacement